bakpakin/Fennel/tutorial.md

 Here `x` is bound to the result of adding 89 and 5.2, while `f` is bound to a function that prints twice its argument.
-These bindings are only valid for the body of the `let` call.
+These bindings are only valid inside the body of the `let` call.

 You can also introduce locals with `local`, which is nice when they'll be used across the whole file, but in general `let` is preferred because